gasperko/SmartNinjaAPI/resources/views/documentation/cmw/blueprint.md

 FORMAT: 1A

 # CMW SmartNinja API
-Enostaven API za pridobivanje podatkov o avtomobilih, časovnih terminih in možnost rezervacij.
-API je namenjen SmartNinja tečajnikom.
+A simple API for retrieving data about cars, timeslots and and reseravations.
+This API is meant for SmartNinja students.

-# Group Avtomobili
+# Group Cars

-Navodila za pridobivanja podatkov o avtomobilih.
+Instructions for using the cars API.

 # /api/CMW/cars

-## Pridobi seznam avtomobilov [GET]
+## Get car list [GET]

 + Response 200 (application/json)